 The Mixture tab's screen is divided into two sections, namely the Mixture Specification and the Particle Size sections, both of which are described below.

 2.4.1 Mixture Specification Section

-2.4.1.1 Mixture Density [kg/m] Field
+2.4.1.1 Mixture Density [kg/m3 or lb/ft3] Field

 The Mixture Density value entered in this field should be between the Water Density value and the In-situ Density value.